imazen/slimmage/README.md

     Add window.slimmage.beforeAdjustSrc callback function - this allows users to inject behavior between noscript parsing and img.src edits.
     Replace adjustImageSrcWithWidth with getImageInfo, make adjustImageSrc responsible for more.
 Simplifies certain kinds of extension, such as background image support.
 * 0.2.6 - Fix typo causing ‘undefined’ is null error; affects 0.2.4+.
 * 0.4.0 - Only fire `window.slimmage.readyCallback` on first `checkResponsiveImages()` and when there have been actual modifications to images.
 Add window.slimmage.webpTimeout to increase likelyhood of webp usage working.
 Disable verbose output by default.
 Apply `maxWidth` after `widthStep` instead of before (lowers upper bound from 2080 to 2048).
 Stop inverting jpeg and webp quality values.
+Fix IE6/7 setAttribute bug; class value was not copied from noscript element.
+Add `window.slimmage.enforceCSS` setting; can emulate max-width on IE6/7/8, which lack an implementation.

 ### Contributor notes